Example: Create a CDK app with multiple stacks - AWS Cloud Development Kit (AWS CDK) v2

 This is the AWS CDK v2 Developer Guide.
 The older CDK v1 entered maintenance on June 1, 2022 and ended support on June 1, 2023.

-Create an app with multiple stacks
+Example: Create a CDK app with multiple stacks

 You can create an AWS Cloud Development Kit (AWS CDK) application containing multiple stacks.
 When you deploy the AWS CDK app, each stack becomes its own AWS CloudFormation template.
 You can also synthesize and deploy each stack individually using the AWS CDK CLI cdk deploy command.